 - Myth 2: It’s better to leave an air conditioning unit running all the time rather than turning it off and on whenever you leave the house

 This definitely isn’t true, and if you’re noticing that your AC unit is making some funny noises or using too much energy when you turn it off and on, it probably means that the equipment is too old and needs to be repaired (or, if it’s over 15 years old, it’s probably best to just replace it altogether).
-If you’re one of those people who tends to forget to turn down the thermostat when you leave the house, this is where a programmable thermostat would come in handy.
+If you’re one of those people who tend to forget to turn down the thermostat when you leave the house, this is where a programmable thermostat would come in handy.
 Most home repair stores sell programmable thermostats, but you’ll more likely get a better thermostat that works perfectly with your HVAC system when you go through commercial air conditioning repair companies.

 - Myth 3: Buy an energy-efficient air conditioner and see your energy bills drop automatically!